UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Discussion

-In this section, we will discuss some potential future directions that can be extended from our work.
+In this section, we will discuss the limitations of \mname{} along with three potential future directions that can be extended from our work.

-\textbf{Encoding function space.} The Fourier basis (\ie $sin$ and $cos$) is just one type of many basis functions that can be applied to spatial encoding.
-Our community lacks research on whether there is another basis in function space that is more suitable than the Fourier basis.
-For example, radial basis functions and wavelet basis functions could be two candidates in which location information can also be properly encoded.
-Meanwhile, task-specific basis functions should also be strongly promoted.
+\textbf{Encoding function space.} The Fourier basis (\ie $sin$ and $cos$) may be one type of many basis functions suitable for encoding spatial information.
+Our community lacks research on other types of basis in function space that may work better than the broadly applied Fourier basis.
+Examples such as radial and wavelet basis functions can be strong candidates to encode spatial information.
+We can as well promote task-specific basis functions based on different application scenarios.

-\textbf{Tasks beyond SR.} The idea of implicit image functions may also be extended to other 2D vision tasks.
-For example, we may extend the framework to discriminative tasks such as classification~\cite{resnet}, detection~\cite{faster_rcnn}, and segmentation~\cite{deeplabv3p, daffnet, textseg, alignseg}.
-By far, we do not know much about such extension, but the generality on implicit functions suggests that we should indeed expand the idea beyond SR.
+\textbf{Tasks beyond SR.} We can extend the concept of implicit image functions to other 2D vision tasks beyond SR. For example, we may extend our framework to discriminative tasks such as classification~\cite{resnet}, detection~\cite{faster_rcnn}, and segmentation~\cite{deeplabv3p, daffnet, textseg, alignseg}.
+By far, we do not know much about such extension, but the generality of implicit functions suggests that we should have much broader research directions in computer vision.

-\textbf{Perceptual-orientated SR.} Since SR becomes a rather ill-posed problem on extreme resolution scales, one should think that whether we can train a network to simulate image functions in a perceptual-orientated way, from which we can create photo-realistic images under extreme scales.
-The idea that combines \mname{} or any implicit neural representations with GAN~\cite{gan} is a very attractive and visible next-stage for neural rendering.
+\textbf{Perceptual-orientated SR.} Since SR becomes a rather ill-posed problem on extreme resolution scales, one should think about whether we can train a network to simulate image functions in a perceptual-orientated way, from which we can create photo-realistic images under extreme scales.
+The idea that combines \mname{} or any implicit neural representation works with GAN~\cite{gan} is attractive.
+It may become the visible next-stage research for neural rendering as well.